Can a Company Sue for Defamation?

-Defamation is a crime that occurs when someone makes false and harmful statements about another individual or business.
+Defamation is a civil wrong that occurs when someone makes false and harmful statements about another individual or business and it results in reputational damage.
 Small businesses are significantly affected by online reviews and word-of-mouth, statistics show that approximately 86% of U.S. consumers consult online reviews before visiting a restaurant, or any other business.
 In 2019, a Yelp User in Florida was left with over $25,000 in legal bills after a company sued him for online defamation because he posted a false negative review of their business on Yelp.

 What’s the Difference Between Libel and Slander?